walteh/gotmpls/pkg/lsp/protocol/generator/README.copy.md

 While the code is executing, it checks that all the entries in the maps in tables.go are used.
 It also checks that the entries in `renameProp` and `goplsStar` are not redundant.

-As a one-time check on the first release of this code, diff-ing the existing and generated tsclient.go and tsserver.go code results in only whitespace and comment diffs.
-The existing and generated tsprotocol.go differ in whitespace and comments, and in a substantial number of new type definitions that the older, more heuristic, code did not generate.
+As a one-time check on the first release of this code, diff-ing the existing and generated tsclient.gen.go and tsserver.gen.go code results in only whitespace and comment diffs.
+The existing and generated tsprotocol.gen.go differ in whitespace and comments, and in a substantial number of new type definitions that the older, more heuristic, code did not generate.
 (And the unused type `_InitializeParams` differs slightly between the new and the old, and is not worth fixing.)